open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Implementations SHOULD adjust the histogram scale as necessary to maintain the best-possible resolution at the configured maximum size.

-This Aggregation informs the SDK to collect:

-- Count of `Measurement` values falling within explicit bucket boundaries.
-- Arithmetic sum of `Measurement` values in population.
-This SHOULD NOT be collected when used with instruments that record negative measurements, e.g. `UpDownCounter` or `ObservableGauge`.
-- Min (optional) `Measurement` value in population.
-- Max (optional) `Measurement` value in population.
->>>>>>> b024a66950ccd2e5aaf84faeaa14206959cf8a93

 ## Attribute limits

 Attributes which belong to Metrics are exempt from the